Renwick-Tyryshkin-Lab/MFeaST/README.md

 # Molecular-Feature-Selection-Tool (MFeaST)
 Ensemble machine learning approach for feature selection.

+If you choose to download _MFeaST_ from github, please select the file for your system:
 .dmg files are for Mac installation.
 .exe files are for Windows installation.

 MATLAB Runtime v9.12 (2022a) required for MATLAB user version.
-Please use "Installer Version".
+Please use the "Installer Version".

 See [renwicklab](https://www.renwicklab.com/molecular-feast/)https://www.renwicklab.com/molecular-feast/ for more information.